What is character but the determination of incident? What is incident but the illustration of character? - Henry James

 Course Reference Numbers

 humanities, education, human services, and the arts.

-$100 in fall for theater tickets and an overnight field trip; $250 in winter for transportation, lodging, and fees for overnight field trips to the Quileute Reservation.
+$100 in fall for theater tickets and an overnight field trip; $150 in winter for transportation, lodging, and fees for a two day field trip.

 First winter class meeting: Monday, January 9th at 9:30am (Sem II E1105)